-HIS-1013G The Western Tradition in World Context 3

-Take one of the following:

-HIS-2013 United States History to 1865 3
+HIS-2013G United States History to 1865 3

-HIS-2023 United States History Since 1865 3
+HIS-2023G United States History Since 1865 3

-Take twelve hours of upper division history electives (12) Upper division history electives 12
+Take twelve hours of upper division history electives (12)

+Upper division history electives 12

 Pre-Law Pathway

 Majoring in English or History is excellent preparation for law school.
 While no specific major is prescribed, pre-law education should prepare students to understand the world around them, to express themselves effectively, and to reason accurately and logically.
 The American Bar Association offers this advice about what to look for in an undergraduate major: "you are encouraged to pursue an area of study that interests and challenges you, while taking advantage of opportunities to develop your research and writing skills.
 Taking a broad range of difficult courses from demanding instructors is excellent preparation for legal education."